littlepig453/unlanschool/README.md

 1. Make sure the USB flash drive that now contains Hirens Boot CD is plugged into the computer
 2. Restart the computer BUT hold down left shift when clicking restart
 3. When blue screen pops up do: Use a Device ---> EFI USB Device (if you dont see this then edit your UEFI/BIOS settings by doing Troubleshoot ---> Advanced Options ---> UEFI Firmware Settings and then poke around there until you find a settings to allow USB booting)
-4. Use the program in X:\Programs\UnLanschool.exe or something related
+4. Use the program in X:\Programs\UnLanschool\UnLanschool.exe or something related